 The family may determine whether window and door screens, filters, fans, or other devices for proper ventilation are adequate to meet personal needs.

-8. Water Supply
+- 8. Water Supply - a.
+Performance Requirement

 The water supply must be free from contamination.

 The dwelling unit must be served by an approvable public or private water supply that is sanitary and free from contamination.